 This degree program provides students with fundamental knowledge, skills, and licensure to teach general music, instrumental music, and choral music grades PreK-12.
 Students will take applied lessons, participate in ensembles, and take core music courses in theory, history, and teaching methods.
 The degree culminates with two semesters of teaching residency in a public school music classroom.

 The Program is in full compliance with the standards of the Council for the Accreditation of Educator Preparation.

 The Interdisciplinary Studies degree gives students the opportunity to design a course of study that includes music as an important component of their career or professional goals.
 This degree can lead to fulfilling careers in fields such as independent music teaching, arts management, music theatre, and music entrepreneurship.
-In addition to studies in music, students choose one or more complementary academic disciplines to fulfill their career goals including pre-approved tracks in theatre, public relations, and business administration.
+In addition to studies in music, students choose one or more complementary academic disciplines to fulfill their career goals including pre-approved tracks in theatre and business administration.
 Students also have the option to work with a faculty member to design additional areas of study.

 This degree option gives students in any major an opportunity to take advanced studies in music.
 The music minor will enhance performance skills, understanding of music, and create opportunities to participate in or lead community music ensembles, church music, and/or teach independent music lessons.
 Students will take applied music lessons, participate in ensembles, and music theory courses.